9th8/up-to-date-real-world-haskell/0-why-haskell.md

     Report](https://wiki.haskell.org/Haskell_Communities_and_Activities_Report)
     collects information about people that use Haskell, and what they are doing with it.
-It has been running for years, so it provides a good way to peer into Haskell\'s past.
+It has been running for years, so it provides a good way to peer into Haskell's past.

 ## Acknowledgments